mtlynch/mtlynch-backup/README.md

 It is a working example of using my [resticpy](https://github.com/mtlynch/resticpy) library.

-The script is meant to run once per day.
-It performs the following actions:
+The script is meant to run as a regularly scheduled task per day using a tool such as cron or Windows Task Scheduler.

+This script performs the following actions:

 * Backs up specified paths to one or more cloud backup locations
 * Prunes expired data on cloud storage from the backups